Amherst County Virginia ATV Trails

 George Washington and Jefferson National Forests

-Rattlesnake Trail is part of the South Pedlar ATV Trail System,
+Lasso Trail is part of the South Pedlar ATV Trail System, a

-a looping network of approximately 19 miles of trails designed
+looping network of approximately 19 miles of trails designed for

 The trail system is open to four-wheel ATVs, motorbikes, and